 Click on the photo to display more information about the artwork.

-Diet Wiegman (born 24 January 1944, Schiedam), is a Dutch multidisciplinary visual artist from the Netherlands.
+Diet Wiegman (born 24 January 1944, Schiedam), is a multidisciplinary visual artist from the Netherlands.

-Diet Wiegman graduated from the Willem de Kooning Academie in Rotterdam in 1965.
-Throughout his fifty-year career he has never restricted himself to a single discipline or theme.
+In 1965 Diet Wiegman graduated from the Willem de Kooning Academy in Rotterdam.
+Throughout his five decades long career he has never restricted himself to a single discipline or theme.
 He makes drawings, paintings, sculptures (ceramics and light sculptures) and public art works.
 Wiegman quickly achieved recognition for his light sculptures in which light is projected onto an assemblage to create the shadow silhouette of an iconic sculpture.

 In 2009 and 2010, Wiegman was voted ‘Most brilliant artist of the Netherlands’.
 His art can be found in the public space and is owned by museums and private collectors around the world.